 In August, Governor Pritzker signed H.B.
 219 into law, despite significant opposition by state business leaders.
 The legislation amends the state's wrongful death statute to allow for the recovery of limitless punitive damages in most wrongful death cases.
-This shift makes Illinois an extreme outlier when compared to the rest of the states as most cap "Disguised as a safety bill, this legislation could make rideshare too expensive for many communities.
+This shift makes Illinois an extreme outlier when compared to the rest of the states as most cap or otherwise limit both punitive and noneconomic damages in some way, which Illinois does not.
+The bill was pushed through at the last minute with no time for businesses to provide input and suggested improvements.

+"Disguised as a safety bill, this legislation could make rideshare too expensive for many communities.
 It could also lead to reduced rideshare availability, removing transportation options and earnings opportunities for tens of thousands in Illinois."